Our St. Paul Truck Accident Lawyers Can Help You Get Compensation

 - Call the police and file a report as soon as possible.
 It is necessary to get an accident report, and it will be an important piece of evidence later.

 - Seek immediate medical attention.
-It is important have all your injuries, treatment and therapy documented.
-If you miss this step, it can create a gap in treatment which can negatively impact your case.
+All your injuries, treatment, and therapy must be documented.
+If you miss this step, it can create a gap in treatment, which can negatively impact your case.

 - Inform your insurance company and file a claim with them.

-- Don’t get overwhelmed by the by opponent’s insurance company.
+- Don’t get overwhelmed by the opponent’s insurance company.
 They will try to offer you minimum payments when representing the at-fault party or try to hurt your case by getting you to say something that shows that you were at fault.
 Don’t talk to them about your accident until you get legal help.
-Tell the insurance company to speak to your truck accident attorney, and let Tyroler Injury Law handle all dealings and negotiations with insurers.
+Tell the insurance company to speak to your truck accident attorney, and let Tyroler Injury Law truck accident lawyers handle all communication and negotiations with insurers.

-- Keep a detailed journal of your costs, injuries, and symptoms, and how they negatively affect your case.
+- Keep a detailed journal of your costs, injuries, and symptoms and how they negatively affect your life.

 - Get a truck accident lawyer on your side as soon as possible to avoid making mistakes.
 Truck accidents require detailed knowledge of the law.
-Also, the longer you wait, the more chances there are of witnesses disappearing and evidence becoming stale.
+Also, the longer you wait, the higher the chances of witnesses disappearing and evidence tampering.

-In a crash, smaller vehicles such as passenger cars can be decimated by a heavily loaded truck such as an 18-wheeler, semi-truck, tractor or trailer.
-Large trucks are difficult to maneuver, and when loaded with freight, they may take 20 to 40 percent longer to stop than a car does.
-It’s no wonder that an accident with a truck may result in catastrophic injuries such as brain and spinal cord injuries, broken bones, paralysis, and even death.
-Injured victims face mounting medical bills and expenses at a time they are suffering and may be unable to work, and their lives and those of their families may never be the same.
+In a crash, heavily loaded trucks such as an 18-wheeler, semi-truck, tractors, or trailers can wreck smaller vehicles such as passenger cars.
+Large trucks are hard to maneuver, and when loaded with cargo, they may take 20 to 40 percent longer to stop than a car does.
+It’s not surprising that a truck accident may result in catastrophic injuries such as brain and spinal cord injuries, broken bones, paralysis, and even death.
+Injured victims face mounting medical bills and expenses at a time they are suffering and may be unable to work.
+Their lives and those of their families may never be the same.

-If you have questions about a Minnesota truck accident, please do not hesitate to reach out to us for your free consultation.
+If you have questions about a St. Paul truck accident, please do not hesitate to reach out to us for your free consultation.

-At Tyroler Injury Law, we work entirely on a contingency basis, meaning you will not pay any fees unless we are able to recover money for you.
+At Tyroler Injury Law, we work entirely on a contingency basis, meaning you will not pay any fees unless we recover money for you.
 We are happy to give advice to help you in any way we can.

 You deserve to have compassionate, experienced representation.
 Please see why we are the right choice for you.

 We offer a no-obligation, confidential, free consultation.
-Contact us at 651-259-1113 to discuss your case and let our Minnesota truck accident lawyers handle the legal hurdles while you concentrate on your recovery.
+Contact us at 651-259-1113 to discuss your case and let our St. Paul truck accident lawyers handle the legal issues while you focus on your recovery.